 Whatever your reason for creating a website, you are probably looking at ways to promote it and grow your audience.
 It would be a huge waste of your hard work of putting your website together and ongoing content creation if no one was reading what you were publishing.
 With that being said, promoting your website is essential.

-This article will give you a wide array of insights, tactics and general information that you can use to both start marketing your new website, as well as information on building an ongoing marketing strategy to implement once you have a dedicated reader base.
+This article will give you a wide array of digital marketing insights, tactics and general information that you can use to both start marketing your new website, as well as information on building an ongoing marketing strategy to implement once you have a dedicated reader base.

 When you are starting to promote your new website, whether it is for a new business or a personal brand, you will need certain pieces of online software to help you manage your marketing tactics, leads, customers and other information about your marketing.